For Teams

 Keep your SEO and validation motion aligned

-Bootstrapped founders benefit when content, positioning, and product discovery all point at the same commercial problem.
+Bootstrapped builders benefit when content, positioning, and product discovery all point at the same commercial problem.
 That reduces wasted writing and makes every page more useful.

 The goal is not more content.
 It is a smaller number of pages that reinforce one another around a specific category or workflow.